-Form 10 sets out the form and content required under section 14 of the Act for disclosure statements filed in relation to cooperative interests in a cooperative association.
-The information contained in each disclosure statement must be set out in the order contained in Form 10.
+Form 9 sets out the form and content required under section 14 of the Act for disclosure statements filed in relation to leasehold units contained in a residential leasehold complex.
+The information contained in each disclosure statement must be set out in the order contained in Form 9.
 If a section does not apply to a particular development property, the section must state "not applicable".
 Sections and subsections may be added by a developer, as required, to meet the developer's obligation to disclose plainly all material facts.